burakkuru5534/go-ticket/README.md

 You can use postman to create ticket options and get ticket options.
 But I needed to jmeter to test concurrent requests.
 So that's why you can test purchases api with jmeter.

-I also used golang's test libary to test database connection and table controls.
+I also used golang's test library to test database connection and table controls.